dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## [ApiController], ActionResult

 In ASP.NET Core 2.1, improved support for OpenAPI specification(previously known as **Swagger**)) has been added to Web API. `ActionResult<T>` is a new type added to allow an application to return either a response type or any other action result (similar to IActionResult), while still indicating the response type.
-The `[ApiController] attribute has also been added as the way to opt-in to Web API-specific conventions and behaviors.
+The `[ApiController] attribute has also been added as the way to opt in to Web API-specific conventions and behaviors.

 For more information, see [Build Web APIs with ASP.NET Core](xref:web-api/index)

 ## IHttpClientFactory

-The new `HttpClientFactory` type can be registered and used to configure and consume instances of HttpClient in applications.
-HttpClient already has the concept of delegating handlers that could be linked together for outgoing HTTP requests.
-The factory will make registering of these per named client more intuitive as well as implement a Polly handler that allows Polly policies to be used for Retry, CircuitBreakers, etc.
+The new `HttpClientFactory` type can be registered and used to configure and consume instances of `HttpClient` in applications. `HttpClient` already has the concept of delegating handlers that could be linked together for outgoing HTTP requests.
+The factory will:

+* Make registering of instances of `HttpClient` per named client more intuitive.
+* Implement a Polly handler that allows Polly policies to be used for Retry, CircuitBreakers, etc.

 For more information, see [Initiate HTTP Requests](xref:fundamentals/http-requests)